 (active listings) at any given time.
 Over the past four years we have seen a steady increase in buyers and a declining number of sellers.
-In June 2016, these two trajectories crossed, and there was no turning back.
-There are now many more buyers buying in a six month period than there are homes for sale!
+In June 2016, these two trajectories crossed, and there are now many more buyers buying in a six month period than there are homes for sale -- though the pace of buying activity is slowing.